bcmodular/scopesync/README.md

 ScopeSync is a set of tools providing the following:
 - High resolution control communication with the Sonic|Core Scope system via 32-bit audio
 - Fully skinnable VST plugin that makes use of this communication method to allow automation of Scope parameters from any VST Host
-- Scope module that shares the same XML layout definition system as the VST plugin, allowing rich user interfaces to be built for Scope devices without writing any C++, which can immediately be used in both the DAW and Scope
+- Scope module that shares the same XML-based configuration system as the VST plugin, allowing rich user interfaces to be built for Scope devices without writing any C++, which can immediately be used in both the DAW and Scope
 - BC Modular module making this same feature set available to end users building modular patches using Sonic|Core's Modular device
 - Max For Live external object that exposes the ScopeSync communication method, along with a set of example Max For Live patches